 For us, Heizhaus functions like an incubator: breeding ideas, practices, alternative habits, and senses.
 Come and make it yours, give it your warmth, your colours, and your feels.
 Use it as your tentacular organ.
 Work on something new, invite people you always wanted to meet, reinvent your practice, change your time economy, share what you don’t know yet and learn from everything that is happening around.
 Let’s spend time differently.
 Let´s spend it together.

-– Projects that attempt to reformulate one’s own artistic practice in the light of its social and political embeddedness.
+- Processes that attempt to reformulate one’s own artistic practice in the light of its social and political context.

 All events at Heizhaus shall be free of charge.
 Donations are possible, but with no suggestion of amount.

 PSR (Performance Situation Room) is an informal collective of Berlin based artists and cultural workers with a background in dance and dance theory (Lea Martini, Sheena McGrandles, Modjgan Hashemian, Stefan Hölscher, Mila Pavićević, Juli Reinartz, Simone Willeit).
 In the middle of 2018 – initiated by Uferstudios – they came together to develop a concept for the use of Heizhaus as a place for artistic research.
 One main purpose was to articulate criteria to refer to when currently imagining and making the realization of a program at Heizhaus possible and at the same time to create a base for future realizations and modifications, also beyond the existence of the collective.
 Both aspects should thereby be taken care of: the needs of the artistic community and special regards to the immediate neighbourhood of the site.